toextendmylimits/LeetCode/Notes/linked_in.md

 Then I increment depth and continue.

 ## 364. Nested List Weight Sum II
 Need to memeorize the code!
+How to calculat max depth is tricky
 **Two DFS passes**:
 I use two DFS passes.
 First, I compute the maximum nesting depth of the list.